Worksheet Week 3

 - Multiply A with an Identity Matrix

-You can check your solutions with https://matrixcalc.org/en/.
-This is a great way to practice working with matrices until you are familiar with the procedure.
+You can check your solutions with https://matrixcalc.org/ .
+You can also try to figure out how to do this in R. This is a great way to practice working with matrices until you are familiar with the procedure.

 Some of the content of this worksheet is taken from Reiche (forthcoming).↩︎